English

 How is English progressive?

-At Westglade, we follow the National Curriculum and incorporate the Jane Considine method of teaching writing.
+At Westglade, we follow the National Curriculum.
 We use a reading progression map and a writing progression map (based on the National Curriculum) to ensure our curriculum is progressive.
 The grammar objectives across the National Curriculum have been mapped out to ensure progression across and within the year groups.